Central African Republic travel advice

 Trading of precious stones

-You’ll need a government licence to buy or sell precious stones.
-There are stiff fines for smuggling.
+You must obtain a government licence to buy or sell precious stones.
+Those accused of smuggling face heavy fines.

 Photography